Crypt212/obsidian-vault/MindMap/Software Engineering/Languages/Javascript/Javascript.md

 # Asynchronous Javascript
 - JavaScript is single-threaded → it runs one task at a time.
 - For slow tasks it uses asynchronous programming.
-- *asynchronous* code is code that
+- *asynchronous* code is code that runs without blocking code after it.{}
 ## Promises
 - promise is a block of code that will start running *asynchronously* (without blocking )
 ## `async`/`await`